vanderberk/comp110/README.md

 ## Object-Oriented Programming GitHun Pages

-This page is created for OOP course.
+This page is created for the OOP course.

-### Markdown
+### Hello World Java Program
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Simple Java program to display a message.
+We use `system.out.println` command.

 ```markdown
 Syntax highlighted code block